joeonisick/JoeOnisickBot/Using_Tweepy_Objects.md

 - `print(mentions.includes['users'][0].username)` returns `danedevalcourt` the username (Twitter Handle) in this case it happens to be the same.
 - `print(mentions.includes['users'][0].author_id)` returns  `AttributeError`.
 I find this annoying, but I find everything annoying. `author_id` represents the users `id` which is a unique number associated with the twitter handle, and the magic that allows you clowns to constantly change your twitter handles without any negative effect on the rest of the logic.

 So...
-Now that we've reached the, apparent, bottom of the `tweepy.tweet.Tweet` class rabbit hole, how do we tie the values in `mentions.data` to the values in `mentions.includes`.
+Now that we've reached the, apparent, bottom of the `tweepy.tweet.Tweet` class rabbit hole, how do we tie the values in `mentions.data` to the values in `mentions.includes`?
 I'm so glad you asked!
 That last statement is a lie.

 Let's start with the basics:
 ```